Veli Kızılkaya

-Veli Kızılkaya (born 1 February 1985) is a retired Turkish professional footballer who played as a centre-back.
-He began his career with Kütahyaspor, later playing for several clubs in Turkey's top divisions, including Bucaspor, Kayseri Erciyesspor, and Göztepe.
-Kızılkaya was also a youth international, earning one cap for the Turkey national under-21 football team in 2006.
+Veli Kızılkaya (born 1 February 1985) is a Turkish professional footballer who plays as a defender for Belediye Kütahyaspor.
+He was also a youth international, making one appearance for the Turkey national under-21 football team in 2006.

 Club career

-Kızılkaya began his professional career with Kütahyaspor in 2003.
-He transferred to Kahramanmaraşspor in 2005 and then to Bucaspor in 2008.
-At Bucaspor, he contributed to the team's promotion to the Süper Lig at the end of the 2009–10 season.
-In January 2011, he moved to Kayseri Erciyesspor.
+Kızılkaya began his career with Özel İdare Köyhizmetlerispor, an amateur club, in 1999.
+He was transferred to Kütahyaspor in 2001, and promoted to the senior team in 2003.
+Kahramanmaraşspor transferred him in 2005, and then sold him to Bucaspor in 2008.
+Kızılkaya was a part of the Bucaspor squad that earned promotion to the Süper Lig at the end of the 2009–10 season.
+In January 2011, he transferred from Bucaspor to Kayseri Erciyesspor.

-On 31 August 2016, Kızılkaya rejoined Bucaspor on a one-year contract.
-He continued to play in Turkey's domestic leagues, representing clubs such as Boluspor, Göztepe, Adanaspor, Şanlıurfaspor, Tuzlaspor, and Afjet Afyonspor.
-His final club was Belediye Kütahyaspor, where he played until his retirement in November 2022.
+On 31 August 2016, he rejoined Bucaspor on a one-year contract.

-International career

-Kızılkaya earned one cap for the Turkey national under-21 football team in 2006.